VA Purchase Loan

 You’ll need this to be eligible for your VA loan.
 You’ll need to provide proof of your military service based on your status.

 VA-approved lenders, like Clarity Home Lending, can help you get your VA certificate of eligibility quickly with proof of service.
+Tell your Lender you need your certificate of eligibility early in the process so they can help you get it.

 2. Apply For Approval